 More to come…

-We will also be reviewing a wide range of other kitchen items.
-These will include electrical products such as tea kettles, bread machines and waffles makers, sandwich makers and blenders.
-We will also be looking at other products in use around the kitchen such as a meat thermometer and even recipes to help get the most from your new purchases.
+We also review a wide range of other kitchen items including electrical products such as tea kettles, waffle makers, blenders (including the Ninja), bread machines, panini presses and much, much more.
+We also look at other products in use around the kitchen such as a meat thermometer, recipes and lot’s of how to guides to help get the most from your new purchases.
 Our intention is to identify the best kitchen products that meet your need, saving you time and effort.

 Please let us know what you think of our site, we’re always looking to improve whatever we can.